Pioneers Of Veganism

 They left a lasting legacy that serves as a constant reminder of the strength of the individual.
 Their legacy is still felt today as a constant reminder of the influence of individual and group decisions in fostering a more caring and fair world for all living things.

-We owe a debt of appreciation to these pioneering pioneers for opening the door to a more humane and sustainable future as the vegan movement develops.
+We owe a debt of appreciation to these pioneers for opening the door to a more humane and sustainable future as the vegan movement develops.

 JeannetteZ